Our Secondary Strategy

 We want young people to have a lifelong love of reading, and like in our primaries, we use Accelerated Reader to complement our teaching of reading and help assess children’s progress.

 We challenge and support our secondary schools to offer a broad, balanced and exciting curriculum in Key Stage 3, and to then offer an exciting range of options for Years 10 and 11 and sixth form.

 We believe that schools need some flexibility to make curriculum choices that best meet the needs of their local community.
 We provide lots of opportunities for our schools and teachers to share good practice and resources, and our move to an increased number of common programmes of study and common exam boards underpins that.
-We also have a trust team of secondary lead practitioners who help our schools continue to develop their teaching, curriculum and assessment.
+We also have a Trust team of Secondary Strategy Leads and Subject Lead Practitioners who help our schools continue to develop their teaching, curriculum and assessment.

 Senior Director for Secondaries